 Openness, curiosity and creativity are the watchwords here.
-You can get an insight into the last session here:
+Here you get an insight into the latest shows:

 Das Ring Trio

 Demian Kappenstein, born 1983, studied jazz percussion, free improvisation and contemporary music with Prof. Günter Baby Sommer and Michael Griener at the Hochschule für Musik in Dresden from 2004 to 2009.
 From 2009 to 2011 he was a master student of composer and percussionist Eric Schäfer from Berlin.
 Kappenstein worked with musicians such as Rolf Kühn, Giora Feidman, Markus Stockhausen, Kurt Rosenwinkel, Arve Henriksen, Louis Sclavis and Robyn Schulkowsky.
 In the jazz series’Feature Ring’ at the European Centre of the Arts HELLERAU he has been bringing national and international artists to Dresden since 2007, which he accompanies with his trio.
 In 2012 he won the Bremen Jazz Prize with the band Masaa, the RUTH World Music Prize in 2015 and the German Record Critics’ Prize in 2017.
 With his duo ÄTNA he received the Music Match Award in 2018.